Skip to main content

 Political uncertainty has also troubled Nepal for the past twenty years, and the devastating earthquake of 2015 has created both extreme hardship for the people of Nepal and an opportunity to build anew, with an eye toward improvement in safety and access to vital services.

 While income distribution remains very uneven, the continuation of current improvement in poverty rates will see poverty at its current rate eradicated in the next twenty years.

 The Microsoft Innovation Center in Nepal (MIC Nepal) operated by Microsoft’s partner Unlimited Technologies provides access to world-class resources for students, software developers, IT professionals, academic researchers, and entrepreneurs.

 At MIC Nepal, the goal is to increase local innovation by building skills and intellectual capital.
 We offer training courses, employment programs, labs, workshops and mentoring experiences.

 MIC Nepal addresses the low literacy rate and digital divide by offering training to all age groups.

 Training and workshops focus on how to use technology for work, play, research, and even as a means to communicate with others.

-In 2013, MIC Nepal launched an entrepreneurship development program and offers benefits such as BizSpark to startups.
+In 2013, MIC Nepal launched an entrepreneurship development program for startups.

-The program is in operation with different activities including providing BizSpark to startups and running pre-accelerator programs for early stage companies.
+The program is in operation with different activities including running pre-accelerator programs for early stage companies.
 MIC Nepal incubates startups and provides some funding to startups through its “Impact Fund”.